 This moorland in Lancashire is a designated Area of Outstanding Natural Beauty – and never more so than in the spring.
 This verdant area in the centre of Britain offers both intrepid and more leisurely ambles, where buzzards and kestrels can often be sighted overhead.

-We recommend stopping off at Dunsop Bridge, where you will find the cosy Puddleducks Tearoom, a favourite among walks.
+We recommend stopping off at Dunsop Bridge, where you will find the cosy Puddleducks Tearoom, a favourite among walkers.
 Several trails head out from this village, which can take you past waterfalls and alongside the River Hodder.

 Foodies in the area might wish to stop at the Inn at Whitewell, a traditional hotel and restaurant with delicious food, often featured in good food guides.

 Banstead Woods, Surrey

 This forest is a beautiful place to practice the art of forest bathing.
 The place comes alive in the spring, when the woodland is home to carpets of bluebells, wood anemones and cheery yellow celandines.

 Just over an hour’s drive from London, it’s the perfect escape from urban life and you can enjoy all the colours of spring in the fresh air.

 There are many paths through the forest, but one we recommend is the three-mile Banstead Woods Nature Trail, beginning at Holly Lane care park.
 Lucky visitors might catch sight of rare butterflies and stag beetles on their travels.

 Nicholaston Woods, near Swansea

 Near the beach on South Wales’ stunning Gower Peninsular is Oxwich Nature Reserve.
 Starting by the sea, you’ll get all the benefits of coastal exposure before exploring Nicholaston Woods, with its mass of cowslips and primroses.